statengeneraal/laws-markdown/verdrag/hong/kong/international/convention/for/the/safe/and/environmentally/sound/etc/BWBV0006256/README.md

 .6. information concerning violations of this Convention; and

 .7. actions taken towards ships and Ship Recycling Facilities under the jurisdiction of that Party.

 ### Article  13

 ####Technical assistance and co-operation

+Treedt in werking op een nader te bepalen tijdstip

 1. Parties undertake, directly or through the Organization and other international bodies, as appropriate, in respect of the safe and environmentally sound recycling of ships, to provide support for those Parties which request technical assistance: